 (b) Arrearage Portion of Secured Claim.
 Notwithstanding Bankruptcy Rule 3002(a), the holder of a secured claim must file a timely proof of claim in accordance with Bankruptcy Rule 3002(c) in order to receive plan distributions for a prepetition arrearage or default.
 If the plan provides for payment of an "arrearage," the trustee shall make a distribution according to the amount stated on the proof of claim as "Amount of arrearage and other charges at time case filed included in secured claim," unless the court orders otherwise.
 The trustee will make no distribution on the secured portion of a claim that states the amount of the arrearage is \$0.00, none, or the like, or if the arrearage amount is left blank.

 (c) Untimely Claims.
-Unless the court orders otherwise, claims filed after the time periods stated in Bankruptcy Rule 3002(c) will not receive distributions under the plan.
 The court may consider a stipulation to allow an untimely claim without notice to other creditors if executed by the debtor and the trustee.